Urticaria (Hives) in Children

 What is Chronic Urticaria?

 Urticaria usually lasts for a short duration of 3-5 days.
 Sometimes, urticaria persists for more than six weeks and this is called as chronic urticaria.
-Usually in children with chronic urticaria no cause can be found), but occasionally could be secondary to some physical stimuli.
+Chronic urticaria in children is usually idiopathic (no cause can be found), but occasionally could be secondary to some physical stimuli.
 These situations are described as chronic inducible urticaria.

 How is urticaria in children treated?